-The ever growing popular H-1B visa offers many advantages to those holding it.
+The ever-growing popular H-1B visa offers many advantages to those holding it.
 Bearing in mind the long and tedious process of time involved in finding an employer, being selected in the lottery and then being approved, the H-1B visa is very valuable.
 And because of this reason, many people look into an H1B visa extension or renewal as soon as they find new employment and then work towards getting their green cards or simply wish to continue working and living in the United States.
-Therefore it is obvious that people who are interested in this visa want to learn everything that is involved with the process, including the H-1B processing time for the 2019 Fiscal Year.
+Therefore it is obvious that people who are interested in this visa want to learn everything that is involved with the process, including the H1B extension processing time for the 2019 Fiscal Year.
 Following are the details on how long you have to wait from the moment your petition is filed to the day you can start working in the U.S:

 When to file H1B visa extension petition?

 United States Citizenship and Immigration Services (USCIS) allows you to apply for H1B visa extension for 6 months before the expiration.
 It takes around two to three months by the USCIS for processing the H1B visa petitions.
 Ideally, you should apply at least 3 months before your H1B is expiring so that it provides sufficient time for USCIS to process the application.
 However, there are cases where they take longer than three months.
 It is important to consult your employer and attorney at least 4 months before your H-1B visa is expiring to set things in motion.

-H1B Visa Extension Processing Time – There are three types of processing: Regular H-1B visa processing, Premium H1B visa processing, and expedited H1B visa processing.
+H1B Extension Processing Time – There are three types of processing: Regular H-1B visa processing, Premium H1B visa processing, and expedited H1B visa processing.
 Here’s an overview of the method of the H1B visa extension processing time –